 Instructions

-- Turn heat to warm and use an immersion blender to purée potatoes until smooth and creamy.
-Stir in milk, sour cream, butter, and grated cheese.
-Stir until all ingredients are melted and incorporated.
+- Turn heat to warm and use an immersion blender to purée the potatoes until smooth and creamy.
+Stir in milk, sour cream, butter, and grated cheese until all ingredients are melted and incorporated.
 (You may add a bit more milk if you prefer the consistency of your soup to be thinner.)
-Taste soup and, if necessary, season with additional salt and pepper.
-If soup is not hot enough at this point, place lid back on slow cooker and heat on warm for 5 to 10 more minutes (don't heat too long after the dairy is added or the soup may turn brown around the edges of the pot).
+Taste Baked Potato Soup and, if necessary, season with additional salt and pepper.
+If the soup is not hot enough at this point, place lid back on slow cooker and heat on warm for 5 to 10 more minutes (but don't heat too long after the dairy is added or the soup may turn brown around the edges of the pot).

-- Ladle soup into bowls and top with your favorite baked potato toppings: a drizzle or dollop of sour cream, grated cheese, chopped bacon, and/or diced green onions.
+- Ladle the Baked Potato Soup into bowls and top with your favorite baked potato toppings: a drizzle or dollop of sour cream, grated cheese, chopped bacon, and/or diced green onions.

 Notes